Feenix (FEENIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Feenix Historical Price

-According to the latest data gathered on Feenix live price page, the current price of Feenix is 0.00119459USD.
-The circulating supply of Feenix(FEENIX) is 799.99M FEENIX , giving it a market capitalization of $955.66K.
+According to the latest data gathered on Feenix live price page, the current price of Feenix is 0.00102171USD.
+The circulating supply of Feenix(FEENIX) is 799.99M FEENIX , giving it a market capitalization of $817.36K.

 The Feenix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FEENIX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.